Language

 The film documents stories of seven young human rights educators from different countries and regions.
 Their stories showcase how human rights and human rights education have changed their lives, inspiring them to take action for human rights in their communities through human rights education.

-Full documentary in other languages (Spanish, French and Arabic) available soon
+Full documentary is available in other languages (Spanish, French, and Arabic).

 In addition to the full documentary, each of the seven videos, statements of the officials and questions for discussions can be downloaded separately to facilitate their use on screening and other educational events.